How can Body Protective Complex-157 or BPC-157 help your body heal faster? Learn more about this peptide below.

 What Is a Peptide and How Do Combinations of Amino Acids like BPC-157 Potentially Support Health?

-Peptides are compounds of amino acids which occur naturally in the body or which can be synthesized.
-BPC-157, body protective complex, is a combination of 15 amino acids, also called a pentadecapeptide.
+Peptides are compounds of amino acids that occur naturally in the body or which can be synthesized.
+BPC-157 is a combination of 15 amino acids, also called a pentadecapeptide.

 The Emory scientists observed the peptides assembling into layers, functioning similarly to more complex proteins.

 Combined, the molecular formula results in the following sequence of 15 amino acids: